Admission requirements

 - A recent passport picture*

-The passport picture must satisfy certain requirements. - A copy of your valid passport or your EU/EEA identity card*
+The passport picture must satisfy certain requirements.
+You can find these requirements in the task description 'Upload portrait picture' in the MyApplication portal. - A copy of your valid passport or your EU/EEA identity card*

 If you have not graduated yet, you can upload the official grades transcript of your bachelor's programme. - A curriculum vitae